Parsinator, a tale of a pdf parser

 Transformations

 But what about the text spawning many pages?
 I came up with transformations.
-Well, I almost named them transformers, but I didn’t want them to be confused with alien giant robots from the movies… Transformations flatten all lines spawning many pages into a single stream of lines.
+Well I almost named them “Transformers,” but I didn’t want to confuse them with the giant robots from the movies… Transformations flatten all lines spawning many pages into a single stream of lines.

-In the invoice example, imagine it has a table with all purchased items spawning into two or more pages.
+Imagine an invoice with a table of all purchased items spawning into two or more pages.
 The items table starts with a header and ends with a subtotal.
-You can use again some skippers to extract these items.
-And then, apply the same set of parsers in every line to find the item name, quantity, and price.
+I could use some skippers to extract these items.
+Then, I could apply parsers in every line to find the item name, quantity, and price.

-The next snippet shows a transformation.
-It applies some skippers, one by one, to generate a single stream of text.
+This is TransformFromMultipleSkips, a transformation that applies some skippers to generate a single stream of text:

 public class TransformFromMultipleSkips : ITransform